qouteall/immptl/docs/wiki/README.md

 ### Will the portal impact performance?

-Yes.
-Portals will make the game load more chunks and render more things, it will definitely impact performance, especially with dimension stack, although ImmPtl already have some optimizations to mitigate the performance impact.

-You can use Sodium (but not all Sodium versions are compatible with ImmPtl, see the above).
+Loading more chunks and rendering more things will affects performance.
+I already put a lot of efforts into optimizing this mod's performance and make it compatible with Sodium (not all Sodium versions are compatible with ImmPtl, see the above).

-If it shows "Memory not enough" warning, you can [allocate more RAM to Minecraft](https://filmora.wondershare.com/game-recording/how-to-allocate-more-ram-to-minecraft.html).
+It's recommended to allocate more memory to Minecraft.
+Not having enough memory will make the game laggy.
+Sometimes it will by default only allocate 2GB to Minecraft even if the computer have many memory.
+[How to allocate more RAM to Minecraft](https://filmora.wondershare.com/game-recording/how-to-allocate-more-ram-to-minecraft.html)

 ### Where to report bugs or compatibility issues?